-Having published over 20 academic articles on the background of Judaism, Christianity, and Islam, I also have authored or edited several books—one of which will come out in the next six months on the study of the New Testament.
-I have given over 12 papers in the past five years, and been a keynote speaker for the American Oriental Society (Chicago).
+Having published over 20 academic articles on the background of Judaism, Christianity, and Islam, I also have authored or edited several books—one of which recently came out in the fall of 2020 on the letters of Peter and Paul.
+I have given over 12 papers in the past five years, and been a keynote speaker for the American Oriental Society.

 In 2014 I was invited to the Brandeis University (Boston) Center for the Study of Israel and participate in their program regularly.
-I have traveled many times to the Middle East (Lebanon, Syria, Israel, Turkey, Jordan, and the Territories) for extensive periods.
-I am in the process of developing a reacting game for students to learn about Islam from a historical perspective.
+I have traveled many times to the Middle East (Lebanon, Syria, Israel, Turkey, Jordan, and the Territories) and India (2022) for extensive periods.
+I am in the process of developing my own Reacting game for students to learn about Islam from a historical perspective.

-I also am founder of an academic guild of university instructors from Michigan called the Socratic Club, through which we explore how spirituality has an impact on our teaching.
+I also am founder of a guild of university instructors from Michigan called the Socratic Club, through which we explore how spirituality has an impact on our teaching.
 In my time off, I write poetry and try to keep in shape.
 And I pray!